mwhapples/BrailleBlaster-NG-docs/manual.md

 checkboxes.

-- Match Case: Only searches for the text as you type it in regard to capitalization.\
+- Match Case: Only searches for the text as you type it in regard to capitalization.
-  (Optional step) Check the Match case checkbox to maintain the capitalization of the original text.\
+  (Optional step) Check the Match case checkbox to maintain the capitalization of the original text.
-  **Example:** If you enter "even" in the Find Text box and "odd" in the Replace with box with Match case checked, "even" is replaced with "odd," "Even" is replaced with "Odd," and "EVEN" with "ODD."\
+  **Example:** If you enter “even” in the Find Text box and “odd” in the Replace with box with Match case checked, “even” is replaced with “odd,” “Even” is replaced with “Odd,” and “EVEN” with “ODD.”
   **Note:** Match case only works with lowercase, all uppercase, and initial case but not with camel-capped words or oddly capped words (e.g., BrailleBlaster or BrAiLLeBlASTer).
-- Whole Word: Only searches for instances of the text that are preceded and followed by a space, rather than instances of the characters within a longer word.\
+- Whole Word: Only searches for instances of the text that are preceded and followed by a space, rather than instances of the characters within a longer word.
-  **Example:** If you search for "the" with Whole Word checked, BrailleBlaster only finds instances of "the" where it stands alone as a word, and ignores results like "theater," "them," "bathe," and so on.
+  **Example:** If you search for “the” with Whole Word checked, BrailleBlaster only finds instances of “the” where it stands alone as a word, and ignores results like “theater,” “them,” “bathe,” and so on.

 {{html

 <ol>

 <li value=4>

 Type the replacement text in the Replace With textbox.

 </li>

 <li>

 Select the Find button to search for instances of the text.

 </li>

 <li>

 Select the Replace button to replace that instance of text in the Find box.

 </li>

 </ol>

 }}